dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 The protocol will thus be:

-* Use the gradual typing loop until every function and method is annotated
+* Use the gradual typing loop until everything is type-annotated.
 * Make a note of every non-trivial patch.
 (That is anything that is *not* just adding annotations)
 * When the loop is finished, take a look at each of the patch, and ask if a bug was found, and whether it improved the quality of the code.

-Before I continue, I should tell you I used mypy with two important options:
+Before I continue, I should tell you I used mypy with three important options:

+* `--strict`: which means mypy emits an error for *every* missing type annotations.
 * `--ignore-missing-imports`: tsrc depends on libraries for which no type stub exist.
 * `--strict-optional`: If you have a string that can None, you must use `Optional[str]` instead of just `str`.
 I chose that because:
   * Errors relative to None are quite frequent
   * `--strict-optional` is going to be the default in a future mypy release.

 ## Looking at patches